OpenNebula/docs/source/advanced_components/applications_containerization/docker_host_provision_with_docker_machine.rst

     * Access to a fully working OpenNebula cloud running version 5.6 or later.
 You can check this by using any OpenNebula CLI command without parameters.
     * A client computer with Docker CLI (the daemon is not required) and Docker Machine installed.
     * Your OpenNebula Cloud must be accessible from your client computer.
-    * The OpenNebula Docker application available in the Marketplace should have been imported into the OpenNebula cloud.
+    * The OpenNebula Docker application available in the Marketplace should have been imported into the OpenNebula cloud, you can find more information at :ref:`Docker Appliance Configuration <docker_appliance_configuration>`.

 This guide shows how to specify in the command line all the required attributes to create the Docker Engines.
 As an alternative you can specify a template registered in OpenNebula, in this case you can see all the available options at :ref:`Docker Machine Driver References <docker_machine_driver_reference>` section.